Nyakorare/GuestGo/THESIS DESC/USABILITY_TEST_RESULTS.md

 - Step 4: Move cursor away from the link and observe the transition back to normal state

 **Expected Results:**
-The navigation links display smooth visual feedback when hovered over, including a color transition from gray to blue, and an animated underline effect that expands from left to right beneath the link text.
-The transitions occur smoothly over a 200ms duration, providing clear visual indication that the element is interactive.
-When the cursor moves away, the link returns to its default state with the same smooth transition, maintaining a polished user experience throughout the interaction.
+Navigation links display smooth hover feedback with color transition (gray to blue) and animated underline expanding from left to right.
+Transitions occur over 200ms duration.
+When cursor moves away, link returns to default state smoothly.

 **Actual Results:**
 Hover effects work as expected.
 Links change color and show underline animation smoothly.
 Transitions are smooth and provide clear feedback.